Guidelines

 • Zonisamide

-Pure matrix stones are extremely rare with less than 70 cases described in the literature.
-They are more prevalent in females.
+Pure matrix stones are extremely rare, with fewer than 70 cases described in the literature, and are more prevalent in females.
 The main risk factors are recurrent UTIs, especially due to P. mirabilis or E. coli, previous surgery for stone disease, chronic renal failure, and haemodialysis.
 Complete endourological removal, frequently via the percutaneous approach, is critical.
-Given the rarity of matrix calculi a specific prophylactic regimen to minimise recurrence cannot be recommended.
-Eliminating infections and prophylactic use of antibiotics are most commonly proposed [697].
+Given the rarity of matrix calculi, a specific prophylactic regimen to minimise recurrence cannot be recommended.
+Eliminating infections and prophylactic use of antibiotics are most commonly proposed [788].

 4.13.
 Unknown stone composition [16]

-An accurate medical history is the first step towards identifying risk factors as summarised in sections 3.1.3 and 4.13.1 and Fig. 4.1.
+An accurate medical history is the first step towards identifying risk factors as summarised in Section 3.1.3 and Figure 4.1.

 Diagnostic imaging begins with a US examination of both kidneys to establish whether the patient is stone-free.
 Stone detection by the US should be followed by KUB and unenhanced multislice CT in adults to differentiate between calcium-containing and non-calcium stones.

 Urinalysis is performed routinely with a dipstick test as described above.
 A urine culture is required if there are signs of infection.
-Urine pH < 5.5 in 24-hour urine collection indicates hyper-acidic urine, which could promote uric acid crystallisation.
-Urine pH > 6.2 in 24-hour urine collection may indicate RTA if UTI is excluded [642,644].
+Urine pH < 5.5 in 24-hour urine collection indicates hyperacidic urine, which could promote uric acid crystallisation.
+Urine pH > 6.2 in 24-hour urine collection may indicate RTA if UTI is excluded [738,740].

-Microscopy of urinary sediment can help to discover rare stone types because crystals of 2,8-dihydroxyadenine, cystine, and xanthine are pathognomonic for the corresponding disease.
+Microscopy of urinary sediment can help to discover rare stone types, because crystals of 2,8-dihydroxyadenine, cystine and xanthine are pathognomonic for the corresponding disease.
 In cases in which the presence of cystine is doubtful, a cyanide nitroprusside colorimetric qualitative test can be used to detect the presence of cystine in urine, with a sensitivity of 72% and specificity of 95%.
-False-positive results are possible in patients with Fanconi’s syndrome or homocystinuria or in those taking various drugs, including ampicillin or sulfa-containing medication [698,699].
+False-positive results are possible in patients with Fanconi’s syndrome or homocystinuria or in those taking various drugs, including ampicillin or sulfa-containing medication [789,790].

 Take a medical history